ariary/magnet/README.md

 ## To do

-Include a fake payload that will also be run to fake an attacking scenario (example update, etc)
+* Include a fake payload that will also be run to fake an attacking scenario (example update, etc)
+* Handle directories